dneise/bias_crate_intervention_may_2017/README.md

 ![the little board in channel 27 was just removed](5.jpg)

-Please note its backside label for later reference.
-We do not know it.
+This (probably broken) little HV-channel-board should be labeled #242.
+But anyway please note its backside label for later reference.

 ### Step 3: Plug #354 into the now empty channel 27